 Graduate Fellows Activities

 Graduate fellowships are designed around organizational needs and fellow strengths.
-Fellowship experiences are designed to provide opportunities to grow in fellows’ writing, presentation, and data analysis skills.
+Fellowship experiences are designed to provide opportunities to grow fellows’ writing, presentation, and data analysis skills.
 During their time with SCORE, fellows generally:

 - Work closely with the research, policy, and communications teams on projects pertaining to key education issues affecting Tennessee and the nation.